filiparag/wikiman/README.md

 sudo make -f ./wikiman-makefile clean
 ```

-After installation, they should be enabled automatically if
-`sources` [configuration](#configuration) variable is empty.
+After installation, they should be enabled automatically if `sources` [configuration](#configuration) variable is empty.

 To verify active sources, run:

 ```bash
 wikiman -S
 ```

+> [!NOTE]
+> DevDocs source provides access to documentation for hundreds of unrelated individual projects, organized into separate "books."
+To choose which books are active, prepend your Wikiman queries with `=book` (eg. `=c,cpp,python`).
+By default, this source returns no results, as no books are selected automatically.

 ## Usage